-Timeline May - August The YPLA publishes data to local authorities (available to all parties) who use this and other local data to develop a strategic overview for education and training provision for their residents.
+Planned Timeline May - August The YPLA publishes data to local authorities (available to all parties) who use this and other local data to develop a strategic overview for education and training provision for their residents.
 Informed by this data, local authorities engage with neighbouring local authorities and with schools, Academies, colleges and other providers to establish key changes to priorities and infrastructure, gaps in provision and the need for new providers where required.
 September - November Local authorities will inform all providers and the YPLA of the needs identified in their area.
-Local authorities will inform all providers and the YPLA of potential new provision, infrastructure changes and agreed re-distribution of learner numbers.
-Review of Minimum Levels of Performance (MLP) by YPLA and local authorities.
-December The YPLA issues a funding statement confirming budget.
+Local authorities will inform all providers and the YPLA of potential new provision, infrastructure changes and agreed re-distribution of learner numbers by the end of November.
+Review of performance against national minimum performance standards (or MLPs) by YPLA and local authorities.
+November The YPLA issues a funding statement confirming budget.
 December - February The YPLA uses data alongside information provided by local authorities to calculate provisional provider allocations.
 The first step will be an allocation of learner numbers and the final funding rate will be set later in the process.
 The YPLA exchanges information with providers.
-Local authorities receive information on provisional allocations to providers.
+Local authorities receive information on provisional allocations of learner numbers to providers.
 March The YPLA confirms the final funding rate and final allocations to providers.
 May - August The YPLA issues funding agreements/contracts to organisations either directly or through the lead contact, which are required to be signed and returned by the funded organisation.
-August Payment commences for the academic year through the lead contact organisation where applicable.
+August Payment commences for the academic year through the lead contract organisation where applicable.